CITY OF GIG HARBOR-NOTICE OF APPLICATION - Tacoma Daily Index

 CITY OF GIG HARBOR

 gigharborwa.gov.
-For questions or additional information, contact Senior Planner, Cory Ragan at (253)851-6170 or CRagan@gigharborwa.gov.
+For questions or additional information, contact Nestor Guevara, Senior Planner at (253)851-6170 or NGuevara@gigharborwa.gov.

 Documents pertinent to this application are available for review and inspection at the City of Gig Harbor Planning Division, 3510 Grandview Street, Gig Harbor, WA 98335, during normal business hours, Monday through Friday.
 Documents are also available at www.gigharborwa.gov by clicking “Permit Portal” and entering the permit number.